T0shiro/JCDecaux-Client-Serveur-SOAP/README.md

 - [ ] Not Done

+## Details on the UI extension

+When the user launch the system, first he has to choose his contract, so his city in the scroll menu and click on **OK** button.
+The button is blocked during the request made to JCDecaux API.
+When the request is finished, the stations are displayed and a new field appears at the bottom of the UI.
+A search bar appears to simplify the research of a specific station.

 ## Details on the cache extension

 The cache stores each request done by the user.
-The limit time for the validity of the data is 5 minutes.
+The limit time for the validity of the data is **5 minutes**.
 Each time the user asks for a specific contract, the system checks in the cache if the request has already be done before.
 Two cases here :
 - The user has never asked for this contract, so the cache doesn't have informations about it.
 The system makes the request to the JCDecaux API.